 If you’re going to be a guest of an Italian family for any holiday meals, or you want to cook (or eat) according to Italian tradition this Christmas yourself, don’t miss this post on how to have an Italian Christmas meal.

 Italian food is super-regional.
-But these days, you will see pandoro (a golden cake originally from Verona) in every Rome bakery.
+But at every bakery in Rome in Christmas, you will see pandoro (a golden cake originally from Verona).
 Here’s more about pandoro and Italy’s other traditional Christmas cakes.

 Want to know about New Year’s?
 These are some of the main New Year’s traditions in Italy.
 (Yes, my Italian friends really insist on wearing red underwear.
 So much so a [female!]
 Roman friend once even gave me red underwear as a gift… just to be sure I would).